-(b) ODM has proposed action to terminate, nonrenew, deny or amend the MCP's provider agreement in accordance with rule 5160-26-10 of the Administrative Code, regardless of whether this action is appealed.
-The provider's termination or nonrenewal notice must be received by the MCP within fifteen working days prior to the end of the month in which the provider is proposing termination or nonrenewal.
+(b) ODM has proposed action to terminate, nonrenew, deny or amend the MCO's provider agreement in accordance with rule 5160-26-10 of the Administrative Code, regardless of whether this action is appealed.
+The provider's termination or nonrenewal written notice must be received by the MCO within fifteen working days prior to the end of the month in which the provider is proposing termination or nonrenewal.
 If the notice is not received by this date, the provider must agree to extend the termination or nonrenewal date to the last day of the subsequent month.

 (15) The provider's agreement to serve members through the last day the subcontract is in effect.